jofa974/nlp-tweets/README.md

 ## Description

-This repo is used to practice the developement of ML models for NLP and building good habits with ML/AI development in general.
+This repo is used to practice the developement of ML models for NLP problem and building good habits with ML/AI development in general.

 ## Getting started